Vivek17020/Ai-Driven-Wildfire-Detection-and-response-systemon/README.md

 - **Community Resilience**: Empowers communities with tools and information to protect lives and property during wildfire events.
 - **Technological Innovation**: Showcases the potential of AI and machine learning in addressing environmental challenges and enhancing public safety.

-WildfireCatch not only serves as a tool for emergency response but also promotes sustainable development practices by leveraging advanced technologies for environmental conservation and community resilience.
+WildfireAnalyzer not only serves as a tool for emergency response but also promotes sustainable development practices by leveraging advanced technologies for environmental conservation and community resilience.

-## Contributing

-We welcome contributions to WildfireCatch!
-If you would like to contribute, please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some feature'`)
-5. Push to the branch (`git push origin feature/your-feature`)
-6. Open a Pull Request

 ## Acknowledgements

 - Thanks to [Kaggle](https://www.kaggle.com/) for providing the datasets used in this project.
-- Special thanks to the developers of the libraries and frameworks used in this project.

 ---